dotnet/csharpstandard/standard/classes.md

 The ***effective return type*** of a method is `void` if the return type is `void`, or if the method is async and the return type is `System.Threading.Tasks.Task`.
 Otherwise, the effective return type of a non-async method is its return type, and the effective return type of an async method with return type `System.Threading.Tasks.Task<T>` is `T`.

-When the effective return type of a method is `void` and the method has a block body, `return` statements ([§13.10.5](statements.md#13105-the-return-statement)) in the block are not permitted to specify an expression.
+When the effective return type of a method is `void` and the method has a block body, `return` statements ([§13.10.5](statements.md#13105-the-return-statement)) in the block shall not specify an expression.
 If execution of the block of a void method completes normally (that is, control flows off the end of the method body), that method simply returns to its caller.

 When a method has a `void` result and an expression body, the expression `E` shall be a *statement_expression*, and the body is exactly equivalent to a statment body of the form `{ E; }`.